Inferring Pluggable Types with Machine Learning: for Nullability

 \paragraph{Stream Parameters} Since the models use piece-wise boundaries in a continuous, higher dimensional space, their impressionistic understanding of Java syntax occasionally puts annotations where they cause compilation errors.
 For example, a model might place a \<@Nullable> annotation in a stream parameter, where Java's syntax does not permit one.
 We observed this in practice, so we added a post-processing step to remove these \<@Nullable> annotations.\looseness=-1

 \paragraph{Inheritance} A method's inferred parameter or return types in the same inheritance hierarchy may not match.
-We remove \<@Nullable> annotations in superclasses/interfaces no such annotation was inferred in the subclass.
+We remove \<@Nullable> annotations in superclasses and interfaces when no such annotation was inferred in the subclass or implementing class, respectively.

-\subsection{Training}
+\section{Training}

 We split the nodes with \<@Nullable> annotations into 60\% training, 20\% validation, and 20\% test datasets.
 To create a balanced dataset, we had to combine each set with an equal number of nodes without \<@Nullable> annotations.
 To do this, we took the annotated nodes in the dataset and subjected them to the 60-20-20 split.
 We combined the training and validation sets with unannotated nodes of equal number from the same classes, and put all remaining nodes in the test set.